Coggle/friendly-truncate/readme.md

    match globally.
 Defaults to `/[\s.\-_,;:]/g`
  * **tolerance**: amount truncated length is allowed to differ from requested length.
 Defaults to the lower of length/4 or 20;
+   If the string contains surrogate pairs, the tolerance may be exceeded by 1 if necessary to avoid cutting a surrogate pair in half.

+The length is interpreted in code units, as is normal for javascript strings.
+(i.e. an emoji or other character consisting of a surrogate pair is considered length two.)

 ## Examples